-Indexes: The S&P 500 and Russell 3000 Value are unmanaged.
+Indexes: The Russell 1000 Value and S&P 500 are unmanaged.
 An investor cannot invest directly in an index.
 They are shown for illustrative purposes only & do not represent the performance of any specific investment.
 Index returns do not include any expenses, fees or sales charges, which would lower performance.

-1Returns of S&P 500 Stocks by Dividend Yield-Figure 1: Chart from Ned Davis Research plots the historical total returns of stocks based on their dividend yields, using indicated annual dividends.
+Returns of S&P 500 Stocks by Dividend Yield-Figure 1: Chart from Ned Davis Research plots the historical total returns of stocks based on their dividend yields, using indicated annual dividends.
 Return indices are created for five categories: quartile 4 (highest yielders), quartile 3, quartile 2, quartile 1 (lowest yielders), and Non-Dividend-Paying stocks.
 The indices are equal-weighted indices based on total returns, with the constituents of each index reconstituted quarterly.
 Performance measurement statistics are provided for each index.
 For illustrative purposes only and not representative of any specific investment.

-2Annual Dividend Statistics-Figure 2: Table shows past 10 years of dividend history; the Equity Income strategy was inceptioned 10/1/2000.
-Annual dividend income history is available upon request.
+Annual Dividend Statistics-Figure 2: Annual dividend income history is available upon request.
 Current portfolio statistics exclude companies that have been sold and include companies that have been purchased year-to-date.
-Annual statistics reflect Equity Income portfolio holdings at 12/31.
+Annual statistics reflect Select Equity Income portfolio holdings at 12/31.

-3Stock Returns by Dividend Quartiles-Figure 3: Quartiles reflect constituents of the iShares Russell 1000 Value ETF (IWD), excluding companies that were added to the index during the year and do not have a full year of performance.
-ETF data is unavailable for the Russell 3000 Value Index (strategy benchmark); the Russell 1000 Value is highly correlated.
+Stock Returns by Dividend Quartiles-Figure 3: Quartiles reflect constituents of the iShares Russell 1000 Value ETF (IWD), excluding companies that were added to the index during the year and do not have a full year of performance.

-4Contribution-Contribution data shown from a sample account, based on individual stock performance and portfolio weighting.
+Contribution-Contribution data shown from a sample account, based on individual stock performance and portfolio weighting.
 Table showing the top 5 contributors/detractors reflects the strategy's best and worst performers (net), based on each holding's contribution to the sample account for the period stated.
 Holdings identified do not represent all of the securities purchased, sold or recommended.
 Individual client portfolios in the strategy may differ, sometimes significantly, from these listings.

-5Performance Composite Returns-Confluence Investment Management LLC claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+Performance Composite Returns-Confluence Investment Management LLC claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
 Confluence Investment Management LLC has been independently verified for the periods August 1, 2008, through December 31, 2024.
 The verification report is available upon request.
 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.